 The abuse can encompass but is not limited to: psychological; physical; sexual; financial; and emotional.
-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+All children who witness domestic abuse can be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.

 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 Children who witness domestic abuse are now categorised as victims of domestic abuse and children fleeing an area where domestic abuse has occurred should be given priority placements in schools through fair access arrangements.

 We encourage pupils to come forward by raising awareness of the issue and teaching pupils about health relationships through SRE, the wider curriculum and modelling behaviour in the academy.
+We ensure that all colleagues are trained to report any concerns they identify.